Could kidnapping law work in Tenn. teacher's favor?

 The issue was especially concerning at the outset of the investigation, Cooper said.
 Cummins was charged only with sexual contact with a minor by an authority figure, a misdemeanor, and investigators worried that if police stopped the pair out of state, they'd be released because authorities couldn't detain them, let alone extradite Cummins, on a misdemeanor warrant.

 Cooper ultimately felt comfortable adding the aggravated kidnapping charge after deciding that Cummins allegedly groomed his victim and was armed, the latter being a prerequisite for aggravated kidnapping.
-(Grooming is the act of establishing a connection with a child with the goal of defusing her or his inhibitions about sexual abuse.)
+(Grooming is the act of establishing a connection with a child with the goal of defusing her or his inhibitions toward sexual abuse.)

 The prosecutor expects the present law to pose obstacles once he has Cummins in a courtroom.